The Monarch Charitable Foundation

 • No grant reports required - replaced with informal conversations a few times per year

-Important Note: While the foundation's IRS 990-PF form indicates they "only make contributions to preselected charitable organizations," their actual practice (documented extensively in Holly Fogle's writings and the foundation website) contradicts this.
+Important Note: While the foundation's IRS 990-PF form indicates they "only make contributions to preselected charitable organisations," their actual practice (documented extensively in Holly Fogle's writings and the foundation website) contradicts this.
 They actively accept unsolicited proposals as part of their trust-based approach.
 This discrepancy likely reflects administrative classification rather than actual practice.

 Decision Timeline